redndgreen8/hmcnc/README.md

 You might run into a conda init error the first time so run conda init and rerun

-### Compiling cpp source files
+5. Compiling cpp source files

-You can either follow 5 below or run the snakemake based make file:
+You can run the snakemake based make file:

 `snakemake -s make.smk.py --config boost=<boost>`